Bellwether Dalmatian FAQs about the breed

 Dalmatians are active in mind as well as body.
 In addition to physical exercise, the mind enjoys stimulation as well!
 Dalmatians are keenly intelligent and thrive with owners who pursue something beyond regular exercise like performance training (agility, tracking or obedience) or other fun activities like scent work, trick training or barn hunt.

 Does a Dalmatian need a special dog trainer?

 Dalmatians do not need a “special” trainer unless you are encountering a specific behavior problem.
 If you do, first contact your breeder to discuss and ask advice.
-Puppies at 10-12 weeks old puppies should attend a “puppy kindergarten” class- one that offers a balance between training and play.
+Puppies 10-12 weeks old should attend a “puppy kindergarten” class- one that offers a balance between training and play.
 Adolescent/young dogs benefit from a “family dog” class- basic obedience and manners.

 The typical Dalmatian is friendly and outgoing yet casual.
 He will readily greet visitors and strangers and then move on to something else of interest.
 True affection and love is saved for family and familiar friends.